Hit Enter to search or Esc key to close

 • Kampala to Semuliki National Park, it is about 290kms.
 This is for visitors traveling from Kampala via Mubende-Fort Portal City route.

 • 465kms if you are taking the Kampala-Masaka-Mbarara-Kasese route- this can be estimated to cover about 7-8 hours of driving in a fully mechanized vehicle.
-Taking this route lets you visit or make a stopover in some of the interesting tourists spots such as Equator crossing at Kayabwe, Lake Mburo National Park a home to lots of impalas, zebras and other antelope families.
+Taking this route lets you visit or make a stopover in some of the interesting tourists spots such as Equator crossing at Kayabwe, Lake Mburo National Park a home to lots of impalas, zebras and other antelope families, Kyambura Wildlife Reserve, Rwenzori Mountains National Park or Queen Elizabeth National Park.

 Other than using a 4×4 rental car, there is an option of public means.
 There are buses operating from Kampala city up to Bundibugyo taking the Fort Portal route.
 You can be dropped off at Karungutu Trading Center where you can connect to the park on a boda boda.